Skip to main content

 Updated today

-What are AI Tags?
+What is AI Tagging?

 These tags appear directly in your reports and dashboards, no manual labeling required.

-• Asset type (e.g. UGC, lifestyle image)
+• Asset type (UGC, lifestyle image, high production)

-• Visual format (e.g. listicle, founder story)
+• Visual format (listicle, founder story, skit, podcast)

-• Messaging angle (e.g. chronic illness support)
+• Messaging angle (chronic illness support)

-• Seasonality (e.g. Black Friday)
+• Seasonality (Black Friday)

 These tags are powered by AI.
 Our creative strategists did 100+ tests with early access customers to refine them and they are trained on your brand’s actual ads.

-Why AI Tags matter
+Why AI Tagging matters

 These tags let you understand what's actually driving performance in your top creatives.